 Has anyone ever criticized your pet family size or how many pets are in your home?
-This can go both ways; people can pass judgement if they feel you have too many, or too few pets.
+This can go both ways; people can pass judgment if they feel you have too many, or too few pets.
 This is generally just a projection of what they feel is right for them.
 Everyone has their own ideals, and all too often, people think what is right for them is right for everyone.
 Well, it’s not.

 - How much time do you have to dedicate to each pet?
 For some people, individual attention does not have as high of a value as it does for others.
-They might feel that a big happy family takes care of itself, and see joy in multiples.
+They might feel that a big happy family takes care of itself, and see the joy in multiples.
 Yet for someone else, it’s all about one-on-one time.
-Someone with a busy work schedule and time away from the house, might want more than one dog so they can keep each other company while the parent is at work.
+Someone with a busy work schedule and time away from the house might want more than one dog so they can keep each other company while the parent is at work.
 But that is not the case for everyone.

 - What is a realistic budget for care?
 Again, this is highly individual.
 Some people might find that having a larger family and being able to provide good nutrition and veterinary care is totally sufficient.
 For others, their pet budget might allow for one.
 Also consider the quality of care you are comfortable with.

 - Are there any health concerns that already exist in the family?
 This goes for both the caregiver as well as any other dogs or cats in the house.

 - Does noise or chaos create stress or anxiety for someone in the house?
 Having a multi-pet household is not for everyone.
 Some people or pets might need to have more quiet time to have peace within themselves.
 Others love the abundance of barks and tail wags that a multi-pet household brings.

 - Does anyone have allergies in the household?
 While a caregiver might be able to manage allergies with one dog or cat, adding another might be too much.